These Operating Instructions describe the functionality, installation, operation, and maintenance of the Fronius WeldCube Navigator software.

 The default password does not provide sufficient protection for the software and the data managed in it.

-Replace the default password of the local administrator with a secure password to prevent unauthorized access and tampering.
+When logging in for the first time, replace the default password with a secure password to prevent unauthorized access and tampering.

 Risk of tampering due to insecure connection.